srinidhi-2005/talqs/README.md

 # TextSummarizer (TALQS AI)

 TextSummarizer (TALQS AI) is a GenAI-powered, full-stack web application that leverages advanced Transformer-based Deep Learning models to simplify complex legal texts.
 Designed to make legal information more accessible to lawyers, researchers, and the general public, it summarizes lengthy judgments and answers legal queries through an intuitive interface.
 Users can upload documents or input text to receive high-quality summaries and interact with a legal Q&A chatbot.
-The platform features JWT authentication, user profiles, upload and summarization, multi-turn Q&A, and history tracking, and is built with React, Node.js/Express, MongoDB Atlas, and Python FastAPI for custom models.
+The platform features JWT authentication, user profiles, upload and summarization and multi-turn Q&A. It is built with React, Node.js/Express, MongoDB Atlas, and Python FastAPI for custom models.

 ## ✨ Features